Shtarev/quellwerke-bugtrack-bundle/README.md

 After clicking this button, you will be able to describe the issue and send a request to the support team.

-After submitting the request, you will receive a file with debug configurations (the download will start automatically).
+After submitting the request, you will receive a JSON-file with debug configurations (the download will start automatically).
 You can also forward this file to the support team.

 ## Installation:
 (If you are using DDEV, first run: ddev ssh)